Introduction

 No matter who you are and no matter what you've done, once you become a Christian, your testimony means something to someone.
 Listen to God for when, where, and to whom, you should share portions of your life.
 If you were brought up in the church, glory to God if you have stayed true to God.
 If you grew up out of the church and later became a Christian, let God use your life before and after to let people know just how much better your life now is.

 Everyone has a story.
 I don't know how much of Paul's history he gave to each of the churches he visited, but in many cases his reputation preceded him.
 It can be a great testimony to see how much you have changed.
 If you've had a major miracle in your life, like Paul being blinded by the presence of Jesus and then having his sight restored, don't be afraid to share that as well.
-Every story matters.
+Every account of God's work today matters.